AABK6/citizen-budget-lab/README_DEV.md

 Notes
 - The LEGO warmer uses Eurostat SDMX 2.1 (XML) for expenditures via `EUROSTAT_SDMX_BASE`, which is generally reliable without cookies.
 - Revenues use SDMX XML (`GOV_10A_TAXAG` for taxes/contributions; `GOV_10A_MAIN` for P.11/P.12 sales/fees).
 Some ESA lines (e.g., D.4 public income, D.7 transfers received) may require additional flows and are currently left at 0 to avoid double counting.
 Interest (D.41) is proxied from COFOG 01.7 total (GF0107 TE) until a dedicated ESA series is wired.
+See `docs/LEGO_METHOD.md` (Known Limitations).

 Caching behavior